 I would have loved to see Andrei Markov go out differently.
 I wrote about him a few years ago when I justified his 3 year contract that many fans were criticizing at the time.
 From an emotional standpoint, this one hurt me more than Subban.
 Markov had always flown under the radar, and if not for some brutal luck with injuries in his prime, he would likely have a built a much stronger case for a place among the Habs’ legends.
 Alas it wasn’t meant to be, and he was a very good player for 16 seasons with the club.
 While common sense and Habs fans have seemed to exist in a paradoxical nature since the Subban trade, most fans know Markov will get his day in the limelight if he chooses to have it.

 The truth is with the salary cap era, hard decisions have to be made by every GM, and teams exist on a fine line of contender and pretender due to the league’s preference for parity.
-The fact remains that despite some of the excellent points that Mr. Delmar brings up in his article it all circles back to the the Subban trade.
+The fact remains that despite some of the valid points that Mr. Delmar brings up in his article it all circles back to the the Subban trade.

 The Subban trade created an interesting rift amongst the Habs fans, and it extended to the media.
 It was a massive trade, and right or wrong, any move Bergevin makes will always be framed by this trade.
 Subban is perhaps the most polarizing hockey player in history.
 The authenticity of his charity work with the Children’s hospital was never in doubt, but he is hardly the first athlete to donate his time and money for a good cause.
 Subban is just among the best at promoting it.
 There is absolutely nothing wrong with that; in fact, I wish more athletes did it.
 It sets a good example, and is a breath of fresh air in a world where the news waves are filled with so much doom and gloom.
 When it comes to his play on the ice, Subban fell squarely in that Cam Newton, Russell Westbrook camp; ridiculously talented, but a little too flashy and selfish for the old guard.
 It is NOT how everyone sees him, but you’d be sticking your head in the sand if you denied that a large portion of the hockey world had this view of him.
 I know what the analytics say about Subban, and I know how the old school rules define him.
 This clash in philosophies is yet another reason why this trade has created a chasm that runs deep in the Canadiens’ fan community.
 That chasm carries over as the media, as the perforation of analytics into the hockey mainstream has resulted in younger and fresher takes on the game.
 The old school media members have remained resistant to the importance of those numbers in the overall analysis of the game.